chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

 Floating Walls
 --------------

-The particles all stay on the plate with floating walls that are placed vertically at both sides of the plate.
+The particles all stay on the plate with floating walls that are placed vertically at both extremities of the plate.
 The walls are removed after 0.75 seconds of simulation, starting the discharge.

 .. code-block:: text